 - Linkedin Jobs: Companies are posting open positions in the jobs section of Linkedin.
 It's a great place to find fresh opportunities.

 - The Ladders: If you're seeking a job opportunity for a position that pays over $100k, this is the site for you.
 They also produce terrific content for those seeking high-end opportunities.

 - Zip Recruiter: A great resource for business owners seeking to hire, they've also got an online job listing search.
 Search millions of jobs on the extensive network.

-- Glass Door: I'm mostly familiar with Glass Door as an online resource for reviewing companies and understanding what it's like to work for them.
+- Glass Door: I'm familiar with Glass Door as an online resource for reviewing companies and understanding what it's like to work for them.
 In addition to this helpful insight, they also provide a slew of job opportunities.

 These online portals are a great starting point for finding open opportunities, but there are hundreds of others.
-If there is a specific type role you're looking for, I recommend seeking out a job placement site that specializes in that area.
+If there is a specific type of role you're looking for, I recommend seeking out a job placement site that specializes in that area.
 Let it be one of your points of focus in the job search.

 Be Fully Committed To Landing Your Next Position

 When you dive into your job search, make it be a full-time job to find the next job.
 Not only will you be more successful, you’ll also prepare yourself to be a terrific team member for the company you get hired by.